About Aspinden Care Home

 Can you accept short-term and respite placements?

 Yes, we offer short-term placements, open-ended stays, and respite care.
-We operate a harm minimisation model, where our clients are encouraged to lower their alcohol intake to safe levels, which in many cases allows them to move on to a detox programme and/or go back to living independently.
+We operate a harm minimisation model, where our residents are encouraged to lower their alcohol intake to safe levels, which in many cases allows them to move on to a detox programme and/or go back to living independently.

-Yes, but this would depend on the client’s specific needs.
+Yes, but this would depend on the person’s specific needs.
 We work with people who have early stages of Korsakoffs (alcohol-related dementia).
 However, if someone has a Deprivation of Liberty Safeguards (DoLS), requiring them to stay on the premises, we wouldn’t be able to offer them a placement due to our open-door policy.
 Please get in contact with our team for an individual assessment.

 Do you have a provision for no recourse to public funds?